You need an Encroachment Permit (PDF) if:

 - If the work consists of replacing or building a new driveway approach it will require an encroachment permit.
 Typically the property line is 5 feet from the back of the city curb, so any construction outside the property line will require an encroachment permit.

-- An HOA would like to place private security cameras in a public right of way (complete and submit this form (PDF) before completing the encroachment permit application)
+- A HOA would like to place private security cameras in a public right of way (complete and submit this form (PDF) before completing the encroachment permit application)

-The applicant must fill out the permit application and attach 3 copies of a sketch/drawing of the proposed construction.
+You must fill out the permit application and include 3 copies of a sketch/drawing of the proposed construction.
+Applications can be mailed, emailed, or faxed to Poh Yee for Utility Company projects or Emma Burkhalter for residential projects.

 After review and approval, the signed encroachment permit application will be returned to the applicant with the standard permit conditions.